 - Stephen Hawking says we have 100 years to colonize a new planet—or die.
 Could we do it?

-And finally, a couple items we’ve been working on here at LEV:
+And finally, something we’ve been working on here at LEV:

 - TVW Inside Olympia: Washington Education Association President Kim Mead and League of Education Voters CEO Chris Korsmo on the best way to improve education in Washington